 So what are the implications for the insurance market and UK customers who own or are planning to purchase electric cars which will need to be insured?

 Nearly 9,000 electric vehicles were purchased in the UK in 2015 and that number is growing rapidly.
 But it’s fair to say that the relationship between UK insurers and some electric car manufacturers has been challenging, even before the reported incidents.

-We are aware of some electric car manufacturers whose vehicles are currently being declined by insurers or are having several conditions and exclusions placed on policies.
+We are aware of some electric car manufacturer whose vehicles are currently being declined by insurers or are having several conditions and exclusions placed on policies.

 An additional issue is the tracking systems used by some EV manufacturers which have been developed in-house and are not currently compatible with UK insurers’ preferred ‘Tracker’ system software.

-No doubt conversations will continue between EV manufacturers and UK Motor and insurance bodies on this emerging technology, including the Association of British Insurers and the Department of Transport, regarding the supply of repair and parts information and tracking systems to find a solution.
+No doubt conversations will continue between EV manufacturers and UK motor bodies on this emerging technology, including the Association of British Insurers and the Department of Transport, regarding the supply of repair and parts information and tracking systems to find a solution.

 We will also be keeping a close eye on developments and the outcome of ongoing investigations and will communicate any updates to our clients when they become available.

 If you would like more specific information on the position of motor insurers and EVs, please get in touch by contacting Lynsey Milburn on firstname.lastname@example.org.